 Review and update the attributes you use to measure the perceptions of your category and ensure you rate what is (also) important to your customers, not just to you.

 Attributes that cover both your competitors’ strengths and the total category will provide a much more thorough understanding of your own image, its strengths and opportunities for improvement.
 You might even find a new or adapted positioning that no-one else is currently occupying!

 #10 Update your KPI’s

 I hope this list has helped you to define a few areas that need revision in your organisation.
 Even actioning just one of them will improve your customer centricity.
-Of course doing them all will ensure that your customer is really at the heart of your business, as well as in the hearts of all your employees.
+Of course completing them all will ensure that your customer is really at the heart of your business, as well as in the hearts of all your employees.

-If you would like to know just how customer centric you are today, why not complete the C3C Evaluator?
-It will help you to identify where you are today as well as how to prioritise any needed changes in your organisation.
-Become a C³C Member and you can use the tool for FREE.
+If you would like to know just how customer centric you are today, why not complete the C3C Evaluator™ assessment tool?
+It will help you to identify where you are today, as well as how to prioritise any needed changes in your organisation, to get you to where you want to be.